-- Register and attend the ScottishPower & Ibedrola Challenge drop-in session on 3-4pm Monday 27th November in Cathedral Wing 506b in the Business School.
-Here you will hear more about the programme and potential proposal themes.
-There will also be an opportunity for Q&A. Please contact Heather Brown to register.
+- Register and attend the ScottishPower & Ibedrola Challenge drop-in session on 3-5pm Tuesday 9th January in Cathedral Wing 507a+b in the Business School.
+Please contact Heather Brown to register.
+See more details below.

 - You should then begin to prepare to submit your proposals to the competition, with the submission deadline set of 11.59pm Sunday 4th February.